andrewferrier/normfn/README.md

 the time when you run `normfn`.
 Using the `--earliest` option --- the default
 --- will pick whichever of these times is earliest (oldest).

-`normfn` will also lowercase filename extensions (I'm not aware of any good reasons for uppercase ones, and they look ugly).

 ## Installation

 `normfn` requires at least Python 3.8.